 On March 15, 2018, Judge Paul Crotty dismissed the case in its entirety.
 The Court accepted Ropes & Gray’s arguments that Stemline’s offering prospectus was not false or misleading as a matter of law, and that the defendants did not have a duty to disclose the adverse event.

-The Ropes & Gray team included litigation & enforcement partners Gregg Weiner and Amy Roy, and associate Adam Harris.
+The Ropes & Gray team included litigation & enforcement partners Gregg Weiner and Amy Roy.

 Stay Up To Date with Ropes & Gray